ckardaris/ucollage/README.md

 ## Documentation
 Viewing the images is half the fun.
 Read the [documentation](https://ucollage.readthedocs.io/en/stable) in order to explore the more interesting functionalities that are possible with `ucollage`.

+## Contributing
+I will gladly accept contributions from any interested parties.
+I would prefer most contributions to be targeted towards improving the language of the documentation, in order for it to be more understandable for the new user of the software.

+> "It's hard to explain the internal quirks of a system, when you are the
+> creator of such a monster."
+> --<cite>Myself</cite>